Things to Do in Bayfield Ontario

 Most spots are easiest to reach by car, and I’ve found late afternoon visits are usually quieter.
 It’s a nice way to end a day in Bayfield or start an evening.

-Where to Stay
+Where to Stay in Bayfield

-While Bayfield is an easy day trip for me—I have stayed in a cottage rental and have to admit it’s the only way to see the amazing sunrises and sunsets you’ll find in Lake Huron.
+While Bayfield is an easy day trip for me, I have stayed in a cottage rental and have to admit it’s the only way to see the amazing sunrises and sunsets you’ll find in Lake Huron.

 If you’re planning a weekend away, I highly recommend booking a room at The Little Inn of Bayfield.
+This historic inn has been welcoming guests since the 1800s and still offers that warm, small-town hospitality.